phlowdotdev/phlow/site/docs/packages-and-modules/module-type.md

 phs
 ```

-This will evaluate the imported .phs file and run the steps using the declared modules.

 > ℹ️ **Note:** In Phlow Script (PHS), function calls respect the **order of parameters** defined in the module's package.
 For example, if your `phlow.yaml` for the `log` module defines inputs like:
 >
 > ```yaml